ipfs/helia/ROADMAP.md

 #### Drive Adoption

 After Helia is functional and users can adopt it, Protocol Labs EngRes ceases maintaining the legacy js-ipfs project.
+Issue for tracking js-ipfs deprecation with roadsigns to Helia: to be created.

+Port over examples from js-ipfs-examples to helia-examples to help with onramping: https://github.com/ipfs/helia/issues/29

+Demonstrate a practical example of Helia in a service worker as a fallback for HTTP gateways: https://github.com/ipfs/in-web-browsers/issues/207

+Setup mechanism for measuring adoption: https://github.com/ipfs/helia/issues/41

 ### Q3